 Exit codes are used by container engines, when a container terminates, to report why it was terminated.

-If you are a Kubernetes user, container failures are one of the most common causes of pod exceptions, and understanding container exit codes can help you get to the root cause of pod failures when troubleshooting.
+If you are a Kubernetes user, container failures are one of the most common causes of pod exceptions, and understanding container exit codes can help you get to the root cause of pod failures when troubleshooting and increasingly, teams are turning to AI SRE platforms to automate that process at scale.

 The most common exit codes used by containers are: